Introduction to HIPAA

 Another important milestone in the history of HIPAA, was the proposal and then finalization of the Privacy Rule.
 This rule, which was first proposed in 1999, revolves around privacy standards related to the safeguard for protected health information (PHI).

-Protected health information (PHI), which was defined by the privacy rule, is any information within a person’s medical record that can identify them and is held by a covered entity.
+Protected health information (PHI), as defined by the privacy rule, is any information within a person’s medical record that can identify them and is held by a covered entity.
 Under HIPAA and the Privacy Rule, there are 18 specific identifiers that must be handled with certain safeguards.

 Here are the 18 types of information that are considered protected health information (PHI) under HIPAA: